 - Joshua: Led by Joshua, they enter the Promised Land and go to war to claim Canaan

-- Ruth: Story of redemption of Moabite woman during time of Judges who later becomes King David’s great-grandmother
+- Ruth: Story of redemption of a Moabite woman during the time of Judges who later becomes King David’s great-grandmother

 So far, so good–right?
 King Solomon is heir to the throne after his father David dies.
 When God tells him to ask for whatever he wants, he tells God he wants “a discerning heart to govern your people and to distinguish between right and wrong“.
-God is so pleased with his answer that he also gives him riches, honor and (if he follows God) long life.
+Pleased with his answer, God gives him riches, honor, and (if he follows God) long life.

 Solomon quickly becomes famous and other leaders seek his advice.
-He marries Pharaoh’s daughter and enjoys a 40 year reign of peace.
-He even builds the Temple over seven years (to replace the traveling tabernacle Moses and the Israelites used) and covers it in the best materials money can buy.
+He marries Pharaoh’s daughter and enjoys a 40-year reign of peace.
+He even builds the Temple over seven years (to replace the traveling tabernacle Moses and the Israelites used) and covers it with the best materials money can buy.

 God had warned the Israelites back in Numbers not to intermarry with the foreign women because they would turn away from God and worship false pagan gods.
 But Solomon, seduced by his wealth and power, leaves his life of monogamy and marries 700 wives (in addition to his 300 concubines!).
 To please his wives, he sets up idols and “high places” to worship their gods: Astoreth, Chemosh and Molech (known for child sacrifice).
 God tells Solomon that his son’s kingdom will be divided because he turned away from God.

 So…stay with me…here’s where it gets tricky: In 930 BC, rebels rise up and the KINGDOM SPLITS forming two separate kingdoms!